 But to the casual reader, it seems hard to reconcile turning the other cheek with “an eye for an eye.”
 However, that is what Jesus claims.
 How do we square that circle?

 It may have something to do with honesty in relations to others.
 In John 8:32 Jesus says that “the truth will set you free.”
 When someone hits you on the cheek, was it an accident or misunderstanding?
 Was it a momentary lapse of reason, or was it a deliberate act reflecting something more sinister?

 If you immediately strike back, you will never know.
 If, however, you turn the other cheek, you give the other person a chance to reveal his true self.
 Will he be ashamed and show remorse at your tolerance, or will he be emboldened and take advantage of it?
 Turning the other cheek will reveal the truth of what lies in their heart, and if you use it correctly you can use that truth to set yourself free from those who prey on your empathy and kindness.

 If this interpretation is correct, you should be tolerant at first to allow the transgressor to show remorse and shame.
 If they don’t, you know the truth about the kind of people you are dealing with and you should withhold your tolerance.

 Consider the current situation.
 Conservative Christians have been very patient with the left and turned the cheek to them repeatedly.
 Have they shown gratitude or have their demands intensified with every strike?

 If you have been paying attention over the years you already know the answer, and now you know what to do.
 Turn the other cheek – but only once, to learn the truth.
-If they take advantage of you, end the relationship with them and withdraw your tolerance until they decide to rejoin civil discourse.We value your comments!
-Please weigh in on our comment section below.
+If they take advantage of you, end the relationship with them and withdraw your tolerance until they decide to rejoin civil discourse.Feel free to comment below.
 And remember to check out the web’s best conservative news aggregator Whatfinger.com